MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/install-biztalk-server-in-a-multi-computer-environment.md

 - To ensure that the DTC settings are correct, use the DTC Tester and DTC Ping tools.
 These tools and more DTC troubleshooting are described at [BizTalk Server - Troubleshooting Problems with MSDTC](https://social.technet.microsoft.com/wiki/contents/articles/2031.biztalk-server-troubleshooting-problems-with-msdtc.aspx).

-## SQL Server Considerations
+## Remote SQL Server
 When SQL Server is installed on a remote computer:

-- SQL Server Management Tools (newer SQL versions) or SQL Server Client Tools Connectivity (older SQL versions) must be installed on the local BizTalk Server computer when SQL Server is remote.
+- [SQL Server Management Tools](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) (newer SQL versions) or SQL Server Client Tools Connectivity (older SQL versions) must be installed on the local BizTalk Server computer when SQL Server is remote.
 The SQL Server Tools installs the client libraries required to communicate with the remote instance of SQL Server.
 The version of the SQL Server tools on the local BizTalk Server computer must be the same version that is installed on the remote SQL Server.

 - SQL Server OLAP client must be installed on the local computer if you plan to use Analysis Services remotely.
 The OLAP client may be included with [SQL Server 2016 Feature Pack](https://www.microsoft.com/download/details.aspx?id=52676).